 If there was ever a running shoe tailored with Pacific Northwest sensibilities, it may be the Allbirds Tree Dasher.
-Their commitment to being an earth-friendly company – from the sourcing of the materials to the recyclable packaging – and a sustainability mantra of Measure, Reduce, Offset, are absolutely admirable and in line with most of us.
-Allbirds has been making a variety of shoes – from everyday sneakers to boat shoes – but the Tree Dashers are their initial foray into the running world.
+The company has an earth-friendly mantra – of Measure, Reduce, Offset and the Allbirds Tree Dashers are their initial foray into the running world.

 At first open, the Tree Dashers reminded me of one of my favorite shoes – the Brooks Revel 2 – a simplistic black and white colorway with an upper that almost looks “too casual” – like it’s a trainer disguised as a running shoe.